A man writing something down in a notebook

 Explore 10 accounts payable software tools that reduce manual work, speed up approvals, and give finance teams clearer control over cash flow.

-When accounts payable (AP) is handled manually, small delays add up.
+When you handle accounts payable (AP) manually, small delays add up.
 Invoices get stuck in inboxes, approvals slow down, and it becomes harder to track upcoming payments and understand how much cash the business is about to spend.
 That makes it tougher for finance teams to manage working capital and avoid surprises at month-end.

 Modern accounts payable software is built to streamline that workflow.
-It can capture invoice data, standardize approvals, sync with your accounting or ERP (enterprise resource planning) system, and flag issues before payments go out.
+It can capture invoice data, standardize approvals, sync with your accounting or enterprise resource planning (ERP) system, and flag issues before payments go out.

 In this guide, we’ll discuss 10 leading AP platforms, with a rundown of core features and pricing considerations.
 Use it to quickly compare options and choose the AP software that fits your processes and growth goals.